-[Based on the 2019 California Dashboard and local data, here are some successes from the 2019-20 and 2020-21 school year:
+Based on the 2019 California Dashboard and local data, here are some successes from the 2019-20school year:

-- Voices MH's suspension rate is "Green" on the Dashboard.
-All subgroups but one (1) are green, with the other being in yellow.
+- Our suspension rate is "Green" on the Dashboard.

-- We were able to mitigate significant learning loss in math and ELA during the COVID-19 pandemic.
+- Voices MP were able to mitigate significant learning loss in math and ELA during the COVID-19 pandemic.
 In our analysis of year-over-year results for our interim assessments, students are performing at similar levels as they were before we went into distance learning.
-For example, between the 2019-20 ELA second benchmark interim assessments and the 20-21 ELA second benchmark Voices MH had a 9% increase. - We attribute this to providing a robust distance learning program that included live teaching in ELA, math and reading.
+For example, between the 2019-20 ELA second benchmark interim assessments to the 20-21 ELA second benchmark we had a 5% increase. - We attribute this to providing a robust distance learning program that included live teaching in ELA, math and reading.
 With our distance learning, students had a live one hour lesson in ELA and math for 4 days a week.
 In addition, small group work continued with associate teachers or teachers working with students who needed more support.
-We were also able to mitigate significant learning loss by continuing with our strategies and principles on weekly coaching, weekly professional development, weekly data analysis and weekly intellectual preparation (lesson internalization). - Voices MH met all of our local indicators.
+We were also able to mitigate significant learning loss by continuing with our strategies and principles on weekly coaching, weekly professional development, weekly data analysis and weekly intellectual preparation (lesson internalization). - Voices MP met all of our local indicators.
 Based on local data, successes include: - We were able to provide virtual English Language Development (ELD) for all English Learners.
 All TK-5 teachers were trained in designated ELD via EL Achieve's Systematic ELD training program and curriculum.
 ELD was done 4 days per week virtually and then 4 days per week when grades began in-person instruction. - All support services were provided to students with IEPs.
-Services such as speech and occupational therapy were provided online during distance learning. - We were able to provide some in-person support to cohort groups before our specific general population grades were invited back on campus.
-These groups included students with IEPs. - We were able to provide Chromebooks to all families who requested one throughout the year during distance learning and hybrid in-person instruction.
+Services such as speech and occupational therapy were provided online during distance learning. - We were able to provide some in-person support to cohort groups before most of our general population was invited back on campus.
+These groups included students with IEPs who had one-on-ones in grades 2-6 or students who were consistently absent or not engaged/participating in middle school. - We were able to provide Chromebooks to all families who requested one throughout the year during distance learning and hybrid in-person instruction.
 Families who did not have a laptop or tablet for each student could request one from the school site.